Skip to main content

 Do I own my bike after cycle to work scheme?

-your employer technically remains the owner of the bike once you finish the hire period
+You do not own the bike immediately, as your employer technically remains the owner of the bike during the hire period, which is usually 12 months.

 What happens if you don’t use cycle to work voucher?